rudderlabs/rudder-analytics-angular/README.md

 ## About this repository

-This repository contains two Sample Angular apps which can be integrated with `Rudder-JS-SDK` in two ways:
+This repository contains two Sample Angular apps which can be integrated with RudderStack's [JavaScript SDK](https://github.com/rudderlabs/rudder-sdk-js) in two ways:

 1. Through `CDN`
 2. Through npm `packaging`